-PS: Make perfect rounds as much as possible.
+- PS: Make perfect rounds as much as possible.
 I choose to go with a very wet consistency of maida which is tough to handle but the moisture content helps the boli to stay soft and breaks into pieces with just two fingers..

-Hope You like the bolis.
+Hope You like these traditional festive sweet bolis.